zig-services/zig-js/README.md

     // The amount of money the customer payed for this ticket.
     price: MoneyAmount;

+    // The bet factor that was used when purchasing this ticket.
+    betFactor: number;

     // The winning class of the ticket.
 Use this to extract the winnings
     // of this ticket.
 If the winnings are zero this was a loosing bet.
     winningClass: {